jallmenroeder/Falcor_LTSH/README.md

 Thanks to Eric Heitz and his research team as well as Wang and Ramamoorthi for providing their code as I relied on their techniques and could reuse significant parts.
 A huge shoutout goes to my advisor Christoph Peters who put in a lot of time and expertise to help me with and review my work.
-And thanks to NVIDIA for providing the [Falcor framework!](https://developer.nvidia.com/falcor) You find the full list of references in my thesis (TODO: insert link).
+And thanks to NVIDIA for providing the [Falcor framework!](https://developer.nvidia.com/falcor) You find the full list of references in my [thesis](http://www.jallmenroeder.de/wp-content/uploads/2020/10/LTSH_BA_Thesis_final.pdf).